 - Have no ear piercings, body piercings, tattoos, or permanent makeup that were done in the previous 12 months

-Octapharma Plasma Payments
+Octapharma Plasma Payment Method

 More plasma can be extracted from a donor with a higher weight, which is why Octapharma pays these individuals more for their donation.
-We contacted Octapharma to obtain this payout information, but please note that these are baseline figures only; rates may vary among different donation centers.
+We contacted Octapharma to obtain this payout information, but please note that these are baseline figures only; rates can vary among different donation centers.

-Taking Advantage of the Octapharma Rewards Program
+The Octapharma Rewards Program

-- Express Passes (less time in the waiting room on a subsequent visit)
+- Express passes (less time in the waiting room on a subsequent visit)

 - e-Gift cards